U.S. Route 30 in Ohio: Upper Sandusky to Canton

 US 30 bypasses most of Dalton to the south, having a traffic signal at SR 94.
-The highway has a T-intersection with the eastern terminus of US 30 Alternate.
+The highway has a T intersection with the eastern terminus of US 30 Alt.
 US 30 has an interchange with SR 172, and US 30 becomes a four-lane highway with limited access.
 The highway passes over SR 93, with no access between the two routes.
-US 30 has an interchange with SR 241, this interchange provides access to SR 93.
+US 30 has an interchange with SR 241, which provides access to SR 93.
 East of the interchange at SR 241, US 30 crosses over the Tuscarawas River and has an interchange at US 62/SR 21, US 62 continues east concurrent with US 30.
-The route has an interchange with SR 627, the western terminus of SR 627, followed by an interchange with SR 297, the southern terminus of SR 297.
+The route has an interchange with SR 627, the western terminus thereof, followed by an interchange with SR 297, the southern terminus of SR 297.
 After US 30/US 62 passes over SR 297, with interchange access, the route enters the city of Canton.
-US 30 has an interchange with I-77, this interchange is also the eastern end of the US 62 concurrency.
+US 30 has an interchange with I-77, which is also the eastern end of the US 62 concurrency.
 East of I-77, US 30 has a short concurrency with SR 43.
 The four-lane divided highway with limited access ends at an interchange with Trump Avenue.
 US 30 heads north on Trump Avenue, as a four-lane highway with a center turn lane.
 US 30 has a traffic signal at SR 172, at this traffic signal US 30 turns east onto SR 172.
 This is the eastern end of a long stretch of US 30 that is at least four lanes (excluding ramps); the western end of this stretch is in the Chicago suburb of New Lenox, Illinois.

 Canton to West Virginia

 US 30 and SR 172 head east as a two-lane highway, passing through mostly residential properties.
 US 30 enters East Canton, where US 30 turns south onto Cedar Street, while SR 172 continues east.
-The route turns onto Walnut Street and one block later has a traffic signal at SR 44; this is the west end of the concurrency with SR 44.
-The two routes head southeast passing through woodland and paralleling a Wheeling and Lake Erie railroad track.
+The route turns onto Walnut Street and, one block later, has a traffic signal at SR 44; this is the west end of the concurrency with SR 44.
+The two routes head southeast, passing through woodland and paralleling a Wheeling and Lake Erie Railway track.
 SR 44 turns south and US 30 continues southeasterly, passing through woodland and farmland, with houses.
-The road passes through Robertsville and curves towards the northeast, before curving back towards the southeast.
+The road passes through Robertsville and curves toward the northeast, before curving back toward the southeast.
 The highway enters Minerva and passes through residential and commercial properties.
-In Minerva, the route curves northeasterly and has an at-grade crossing with an Ohi-Rail railroad track.
-The highway curves towards the east and has an at-grade crossing with a Norfolk Southern railroad crossing.
-After the second railroad crossing the highway passes through East Rochester.
-After East Rochester US 30 passes through farmland and woodland, paralleling a Norfolk Southern railroad track.
+In Minerva, the route curves northeasterly and has an at-grade crossing with an Ohi-Rail Corporation railroad track.
+The highway curves toward the east and has an at-grade crossing with a Norfolk Southern Railway crossing.
+After the second railroad crossing, the highway passes through East Rochester.
+After East Rochester, US 30 passes through farmland and woodland, paralleling a Norfolk Southern Railway track.